e18e/e18e/docs/docs/publishing.md

 First thing is to ensure your GitHub repository is setup securely.

+#### Actions Settings

-For this, let's start by configuring some general settings.
-Inside the `Settings > Actions > General` section, enable the following options:
+Navigate to `Settings > Actions > General` and configure:

-- Check the "Require actions to be pinned to a full-length commit SHA" option
+- ✓ Require actions to be pinned to a full-length commit SHA
-- Check the "Require approval for first-time contributors" option
+- ✓ Require approval for first-time contributors
-- Ensure the default workflow permission is set to "Read repository contents and packages permissions"
+- ✓ Set default workflow permissions to "Read repository contents and packages permissions"

-These will ensure that outside contributors cannot run arbitrary code in your workflows without your approval first, and that all actions used in your workflows are pinned to a specific commit SHA, preventing supply-chain attacks through action updates.
+These settings ensure that outside contributors cannot run arbitrary code in your workflows without your approval first, and that all actions used in your workflows are pinned to a specific commit SHA, preventing supply-chain attacks through action updates.

+#### Branch Protection

-We also need to ensure that our branches are protected.
-Inside the `Settings > Branches` section, configure the following:
+Navigate to `Settings > Branches` and configure:

-- Create a ruleset for your default branch (e.g. `main`)
+- ✓ Create a ruleset for your default branch (e.g. `main`)
-- Require a pull request before merging
+- ✓ Require a pull request before merging

-This will ensure that nobody can push directly to the `main` branch, and that all changes are reviewed before being merged.
+This ensures that nobody can push directly to the `main` branch, and that all changes are reviewed before being merged.

+#### Secrets & Variables

-Lastly, we need to ensure that no npm tokens are stored in the repository secrets.
-Inside the `Settings > Secrets & Variables > Actions` section, remove any existing npm secrets.
+Navigate to `Settings > Secrets & Variables > Actions`:

+- Remove any existing npm secrets from repository secrets.

 ### Setting up Trusted Publishing